sveinpg/build-your-own-react/README.md

 So, we now have functioning React components that support `props`.
 But there is one problem... they don't render.

-:trophy: We need to extend `mount` in `VCompositeNode` to not only handle functional components, but also class-components.
+:trophy: We need to extend `mount` in `VCompositeNode` to not only handle functional components, but also class components.

 1. To do this we have to check which component we are about to render.
-Remember the `isReactComponent` -flag that we introduced in the last task?
+Remember the `isReactComponent` flag that we introduced in the last task?
 It's almost scary how simple this is, but just check if `isReactComponent` is `true` on the `prototype` of the component (that is the `type` property of the `reactElement`).